episub/episub-typescript-base/README.md

 ## Build Setup

 This repo is setup using Webpack 4.
 With babel + typescript loaders and separate vendor bundling.
 Details about each section in the config are listed below.

+Note: Installing 'phantomjs' to the PATH on your local system can significantly increase the speed of yarn actions that involve installing or updating dependencies.

 ### Hot Reloading